reactive-python/reactpy/docs/source/getting-started/handling-events.rst

 Handling Events
 ===============

-When :ref:`Getting Started`, we saw how IDOM makes it possible to write server-side code that defines basic views and can react to client-side events.
+When :ref:`Getting Started <Hello World>`, we saw how IDOM makes it possible to write server-side code that defines basic views and can react to client-side events.
 The simplest way to listen and respond to events is by assigning a callable object to a :ref:`VDOM` an attribute where event signals are sent.
 This is relatively similar to `handling events in React`_:

 .. _handling events in React: https://reactjs.org/docs/handling-events.html